willgozlan/syscall-symphony/README.md

 # Final Project for Syscall Symphony
-Authors William Gozlan, Meagan Konst, Diva Harsoor
+Authors: William Gozlan, Meagan Konst, Diva Harsoor

 ## About
 This is the full version of the final version of our final project for CSE522S, syscall symphony.
 See the project report for more details.